pghvlaans/sbotools/man/post-release/sbotools.hints.5.md

 ## DESCRIPTION

-The */etc/sbotools/sbotools.hints* file is used to blacklist scripts and request optional dependencies.
+The */etc/sbotools/sbotools.hints* file is used to blacklist scripts, request optional dependencies and request automatic reverse dependency rebuilds.

 If a script is blacklisted, it can neither be included in build queues nor removed by [sboremove(1)](sboremove.1.md).
 To blacklist a script, place it on its